ordinaryzelig/minispec-metadata/README.md

 end
 ```

-Metadata can also be used without the spec DSL when extending `Minitest::Test` by requiring `minispec-metadata/test`.
+Metadata can also be used without the spec DSL when extending `Minitest::Test`, or `Minitest::Unit::TestCase` for
+Minitest 4, by requiring `minispec-metadata/test`.

 ```ruby
 # readme.test.spec.rb